Sumant-Polaki/fpga-doc-2/README.md

 ## ABSTRACT
 - This abstract describes the implementation of an LM70 temperature sensor using Serial Peripheral Interface (SPI) protocol.
 The LM70 is a digital temperature sensor that uses an SPI bus for communication with other devices.
 The sensor can measure temperatures ranging from -55°C to 150°C with a resolution of ±0.25°C.
 This circuit is designed to provide the necessary power and signal conditioning using SPI interface to communicate with the sensor, where data transfer is bidirectional and is displayed in the 7-segment display.
-This circuit was then implemented in veriolog and synthesized it using Xylinx software.
+This circuit was then implemented in verilog and is synthesized using Xylinx software.

 ## LM70